3 Winter Time Trainer Workouts for Triathletes

 MAIN

-- 1 minute big gear, 60-65 rpm.
-Effort can be anywhere from steady to hard – depending upon where you are in your season, and your race distances.
-For example, 70.3 and 140.6 athletes, can stick with steady to mod-hard, while sprint or olympic athletes may select hard.
-However, for the first time in any season doing big gear, we recommend steady to mod-hard at the outset.
+Effort on the big gear sets can be anywhere from aerobic to hard – depending upon where you are in your season, and your race distances.
+For the first time in any season doing big gear, we recommend steady to mod-hard at the outset.
 You can build in subsequent weeks as is appropriate for your training plan.

 COOL